maxgrenderjones/streamutils/README.md

     start working)
 -   `write`: to write the output to a named file, or print it if no filename is supplied, or to a writeable thing (e.g an already open file) otherwise.
+-   `action`: for every token, call a user-defined function

 Note that if you have a `Iterable` object (or one that behaves like an iterable), you can pass it into the first function of the pipeline as its `tokens` argument.